isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 ![Alt text for image on Isomer site]
 <div style="background-color: white;">Newly installed aerobridges at the Finger Pier, November 1980. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

 The aerobridge is one of the features of Changi Airport not available at Paya Lebar.
-Aerobridges are more accessible, allowing passengers to board planes from the terminal building in all weather conditions, rather than taking a bus and climbing a flight of mobile steps.
+Aerobridges allow passengers to board planes from the terminal building rather than having to take a bus and climb a flight of mobile steps.
 Changi Airport was one of the first few airports in the world to use the aerobridge.[^7]

 The aerobridge is commonplace now.
 But in 1981, a journalist reporting on her tour of the Changi Airport remarked that the highlight of the tour was “troop[ing] down an aerobridge”.[^8]